elusivecodes/FyreForge/README.md

 Create a new table.

 - `$table` is a string representing the table name.
+- `$columns` is an array containing the column definitions.
 - `$options` is an array containing the schema options.
+    - `indexes` is an array containing the index definitions.
+    - `foreignKeys` is an array containing the foreign key definitions.
     - `engine` is a string representing the table engine, and will default to "*InnoDB*".
     - `charset` is a string representing the table character set, and will default to the connection character set.
     - `collation` is a string representing the table collation, and will default to the connection collation.